gSchool/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithms-divide-conquer.md

 There can be several subproblems within a single problem, so we need to choose the correct subproblem involved.
 Most situations require us to divide the problem into two equal parts.

-Solving the sub-problems recursively requires for us to carefully consider the input parameters for the recursive call of each sub-problem.
+Solving the subproblems recursively requires us to carefully consider the input parameters for the recursive call of each subproblem.
 It is also crucial for us to have the correct base case for the recursion.
-To do so, we need to identify the smallest version of the sub problem for which we already know the solution.
+To do so, we need to identify the smallest version of the subproblem for which we already know the solution.

 Afterwards, we identify the correct operation for combining the solutions of the sub-problems to get our final result.